Prosecutor: Missing student killed during 1996 rape attempt - WTMJ

 “While Kristin’s loving spirit will always live in our hearts, our life without her hugs, laughs and smiles is a heartache that never abates,” they said.
 “The knowledge that a father and son, despite our desperate pleas for help, could have withheld this horrible secret for nearly 25 years, denying us the chance to lay our daughter to rest, is an unrelenting and unforgiving pain.”

-Flores, 44, was arrested at his home in the San Pedro area of Los Angeles and taken to a police car in handcuffs wearing pajama bottoms and a surf T-shirt.
-His father, Ruben Flores, 80, was arrested at his Arroyo Grande home — about 15 miles (24 kilometers) south of the university — where sheriff’s investigators conducted a new search for evidence.

-Paul Flores has been under suspicion almost from the start, but the case picked up steam in the past couple years after Parkinson ordered a thorough review of the evidence and a fulltime cold case detective was hired.

-New witnesses came forward and warrants allowed investigators to intercept and monitor Paul Flores’ phone and text messages and search his own home, along with those of his mother, father and sister that turned up new evidence, Parkinson said.
+New witnesses were found in recent years and warrants allowed investigators to intercept and monitor Paul Flores’ phone and text messages and search his own home, along with those of his mother, father and sister that turned up new evidence, Parkinson said.
 He declined to offer more details because search warrants are sealed.

 Parkinson also credited the podcast “Your Own Backyard” for giving the case renewed widespread attention that led to a key witness coming forward.

-The podcast’s creator, Chris Lambert, was a musician who grew up in the area and was intrigued by a billboard offering a $75,000 reward for information leading to Smart.
+The podcast’s creator, Chris Lambert, grew up in the area and was intrigued by a billboard offering a $75,000 reward for information leading to Smart.

-“Driving past that billboard was a periodic reminder that, oh yeah, they still haven’t found that girl,” Lambert said in a video posted on the podcast website. ”It’s different when somebody goes missing in your own backyard.”
+“Driving past that billboard was a periodic reminder that, oh yeah, they still haven’t found that girl,” Lambert said on the podcast’s opening episode. ”It’s different when somebody goes missing in your own backyard.”

-Parkinson held his news conference on the university campus, gesturing over his shoulder to the place nearby where Smart was last seen alive with Flores.
-He acknowledged missteps by law enforcement hampered the investigation.
+Parkinson, who held his news conference near where Smart was last seen alive with Flores, acknowledged missteps by law enforcement hampered the investigation.

 Smart wasn’t reported missing until three days after she was last seen.
 A dorm mate at the time said police were initially reluctant to take a missing persons report because it was Memorial Day weekend and she might have left the campus.